There is tons of snow on all the ski resorts, too! You'll find us on the mountains.

 Set the oven to 350º F. Put the stuffing into an ovenproof baking dish (you could even leave it in your sauté pan if it doesn’t have plastic handles – one less thing to wash!).
 Pour over the remaining stock and dot with the remaining tablespoon of butter.
 Bake for 25 minutes, or until the top is lightly browned.

-Greens with Goat Cheese, Walnuts and Dried Cranberries
+__________________________________________________Greens with Goat Cheese, Walnuts and Dried Cranberries

 Endive, arugula and radicchio are easy to get all winter long and make a great combination.
 The dressing, one of my favorites, has maple syrup which balances the bitterness of the leaves.
 The dried cranberries, goat cheese and walnuts make it perfect for any festive occasion or any day for a tasty light lunch.